renlulu/ParseProject/CommX/project.md

 ---
+name: CommX
-name: CommXdescription: A blockchain startup focused on tokenising physical assets for trade on the blockchain.
+description: A blockchain startup focused on tokenising physical assets for trade on the blockchain.
 logo: Yes
 categories: OpFi
 status: Live